Industry Diversification Project Reports

 Researchers and academics are encouraged to contact the RERI to request access to the data for use in academic studies and modeling.
 The IDI begins in 1990 and is computed for each Florida metropolitan statistical area, each Florida workforce region, and each U.S. state.
 Upon request, the RERI will compute it for any MSA in the United States.

-SECOND QUARTER, 2024 - (Vol. 9, No. 2)
+THIRD QUARTER, 2024 - (Vol. 9, No. 3)

 Seasonality plays a significant role in the Cape Coral-Fort Myers MSA economy, as it is typical for the MSA to experience its lowest unseasoned IDI measures during the first and fourth quarters of the year, while having its highest unseasoned measures during the second and third quarters.
-Except for a few outliers, employment distribution amongst the industries remained consistent from the fourth quarter of 2022 to the fourth quarter of 2023.
-A 0.3 percentage point increase in Leisure and Hospitality, a 0.6 percentage point decrease in Professional and Business Services, and a 0.7 percentage point increase in Construction, have balanced employment share to around 13.7 percent for each.

-The Naples-Immokalee-Marco Island seasonally adjusted IDI decreased slightly in the fourth quarter of 2023, with an IDI of 5.313 — a decrease from the third quarter of 2023 (revised at 5.315).
-The IDI has followed a declining pattern since the beginning of 2020.
-Despite these consistent declines, the Naples-Immokalee-Marco Island MSA remained toward the top of the rankings, measured as the third most diversified MSA in the state for the quarter.
+The Naples-Immokalee-Marco Island seasonally adjusted IDI registered at 5.307 in the first quarter of 2024 — an infinitesimal change from both the last quarter and same quarter last year.
+Despite the decline, the Naples-Immokalee-Marco Island MSA remained toward the top of the rankings, measured as the second most diversified MSA in the state for the quarter.

-The MSA’s seasonal IDI continues to be the least diverse in Southwest Florida with the top five sectors accounting for 82.5 percent of the employment in the MSA and the top three accounting for 62.3 percent.
-For comparison, the top three industries in Cape Coral-Fort Myers MSA and Naples-Immokalee-Marco Island MSA account for 55.8 and 56.6 percent of total employment, respectively.
+The MSA’s seasonal IDI continues to be the least diverse in Southwest Florida with the top five sectors accounting for 82.7 percent of the employment in the MSA and the top three accounting for 62.8 percent.
+For comparison, the top three industries in Cape Coral-Fort Myers MSA and Naples-Immokalee-Marco Island MSA account for 56.4 and 57.9 percent of total employment, respectively.

 1 Source: U.S. Census Bureau, 2022 American Community Survey 5-year estimates, Table B01002: Median Age by Sex